BouchardLab/pyuoi/README.md

 # PyUoI

-This repo contains several implementation of the Union of Intersection (UoI) algorithm.
+This repo contains several implementations of the Union of Intersection (UoI) algorithm.

 ## Installation